Our interview with :

 Could you tell us what your grant was used for and what impact that had on your life at the time?
 Did it make any difference?

 I feel like one of the best parts about it was that it allowed me to pick what I wanted which was important for me because I have sensory issues so it's all about touch and colours and how they look.
-So everything I was able to pick, I was able to pick them and feel comfortable in my home, actually like touching them and living with those things.
+I was able to pick things and feel comfortable in my home.
 Since then as well, I was able to keep up skills I had learned.
 While I was in hostel I was baking, and I managed to improve on my cooking and stuff like that.
 Also now I still cook and bake for lots of people.
 It's just fun and to have that sanctuary as well, like my house is my house and I don't lack for anything in it.
 I have everything I need in it.

 What was your experience of being funded by us?
 Did you get the grant quickly?